 |

-to drop you a line and tell you how your book has transformed
+Michael, I just wanted to drop you a line and tell you how your

-the music i'm writing.
-The type of music i'm writing
+book has transformed the music i'm writing.
+The

-is heavily electronic and relies upon immaculate production.
-Your
+type of music i'm writing is heavily electronic and relies upon

-book has opened my mind to not only the mixing
+immaculate production.
+Your book has opened my mind

-stage but also the composition stage.
-A great many sections of
+to not only the mixing stage but also the composition stage.
+A

-the book resonated with me and it felt as though finally after
+great many sections of the book resonated with me and it felt

-10 years of writing electronic music that someone had explained
+as though finally after 10 years of writing electronic music that

-all the crucial aspects of production in just
+someone had explained all the crucial aspects

-the right words.
-The book has tied together all the disparate
+of production in just the right words.
+The book has tied together

-of everything in the studio.
+significance of everything in the studio.

 Thanks!

-ES - Hammersmith, London
+- Hammersmith, London

 p.s. i have been extolling the virtues of your book to anyone